JCordara/competitive-parking-simulator/docs.md

 audioSystem->setListenerPosition(position);
 audioSystem->setListenerOrientation(frontDir, upDir);
 ```
-Both position and orientation must be set in order to properly render 3D sound.
+Both position and orientation must be set in order to properly render 3D sound
-Listener position/orientation as well as AudioSource positions are expected to
+(think left vs right).
+Listener position/orientation as well as AudioSource
-be updated every frame in order to properly calculate the doppler effect.
-For
+positions are expected to be updated every frame in order to properly calculate
-AudioSources that won't be updated every frame, use the
+the doppler effect.
+For AudioSources that won't be updated every frame, use the
 `audioSystem->createStaticSource()` function.
 Static sources do not dynamically
 calculate their velocity and can have their position updated on demand.

-And then theres AudioDevices, but we don't talk about those.
+And then there are AudioDevices, but we don't talk about those.